Drunella/u5remastered/README.md

 I wanted to have a working version with music as fast as possible.
 I did not test it thoroughly.
 Please report bugs or suggestions to ....
 I'm planning to implement more features in the future.

+# License and Copyright

+The code is © 2019 Drunella, available under an Apache 2.0 license.

+The original Ultima V game is © 1988 Origin Systems, Inc.
+No copy of the original game is included in this repository.